mondele/btt-writer-docs/docs/dStart.rst

 4. Click Confirm to send your request.

 **Note**: Even after requesting a new language, certain approvals are required before it will be added to translationStudio.
 Until your language is added to the app, use English Demo1 or English Demo2.
 You will need to use the Feedback option from the options menu to send a comment stating that you used another language in place of your own.
-Once your translation has been received, the tS workers will put it in the correct language.
+Once your translation has been received, the support staff will put it in the correct language.
 Your translation will then show in your language.

 Can I change the target language of an existing project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^